pyvisa/pyvisa/docs/getting.rst

 Installation
 ============

-PyVISA is a frontend to the VISA library which runs on Python 2.6+ and 3.2+.
+PyVISA is a frontend to the VISA library.
+It runs on Python 2.6+ and 3.2+.

 You can install it using pip_::